What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 Can you wear nothing under a wetsuit while kayaking?

-You can, but I don't recommend it for kayaking.
+You can, but it's not recommended for kayaking.
 Unlike surfing where you're standing, kayaking means hours of sitting and repetitive arm movements.
 Without a barrier layer, you'll get chafing in places that'll make your next paddle miserable.
-Plus, changing at busy boat ramps becomes awkward real fast.
+Plus, changing at busy boat ramps becomes awkward without a swimsuit base layer.
+A minimal underlayer provides hygiene protection and prevents uncomfortable friction.

 What kind of swimsuit is best under a wetsuit for kayaking?

-For men, fitted jammers or swim briefs work best – avoid board shorts.
+For men, fitted jammers or swim briefs work best – avoid board shorts with excess fabric.
 Women should choose one-piece suits or sports bikinis without ties or underwires.
 The key is minimal seams and a snug fit that won't bunch when you're sitting in the cockpit.
+Look for flatlock seams and quick-dry synthetic fabrics like polyester or nylon blends.

 Do I need thermal underlayers for cold water kayaking?

-In water below 60°F, absolutely.
+In water below 60°F, thermal underlayers are recommended.
 A thin thermal layer or neoprene shorts can make the difference between a great paddle and hypothermia.
-For water below 50°F, consider multiple thin layers or switching to a drysuit entirely.
+For water below 50°F, consider multiple thin layers with hydrofleece or merino wool base layers, or switch to a drysuit entirely.
+Remember the 120 rule: air temperature plus water temperature should equal at least 120°F for safe paddling without thermal protection.

 Why do my legs go numb when kayaking in a wetsuit?

 This usually means your wetsuit or underlayers are too thick or bunching behind your knees.
 The constant pressure from sitting cuts off circulation.
-Try thinner neoprene behind the knees or make sure your underlayers aren't bunching up.
+Try thinner neoprene behind the knees, make sure your underlayers aren't bunching up, or switch to compression shorts that stay flat.
+Some paddlers also benefit from neoprene shorts designed specifically to prevent this pressure point issue.

 Can I wear Under Armour under my wetsuit?

-Yes!
-Under Armour and similar athletic compression wear works great under wetsuits.
+Yes, Under Armour and similar athletic compression wear works great under wetsuits.
 Just make sure it's synthetic (not cotton) and fits snugly.
 Their HeatGear line is perfect for warm water, ColdGear for winter paddling.
+The compression fit prevents bunching and the moisture-wicking properties help regulate temperature.

 How do I stop my wetsuit from chafing when kayaking?

-Wear a rash guard (essential for the underarm area), use Body Glide on problem spots, ensure proper wetsuit fit, and choose seamless or flatlock-seam underlayers.
-The repetitive paddling motion makes chafing worse than other water sports.
+Wear a rash guard with flatlock seams to create a barrier layer, use Body Glide or similar anti-chafe products on problem spots, ensure proper wetsuit fit, and choose seamless or flatlock-seam underlayers.
+The repetitive paddling motion makes chafing worse than other water sports, so prioritize smooth, synthetic fabrics that reduce friction.

 Should my wetsuit underlayer be tight or loose?